enumerate

 Iterating with for in

 In a variety of languages, especially c-based languages, iterating over lists, or arrays involves incrementing a variable until it reaches a certain size.
-Python for-loops actually lack this syntax, so for in
+Python for-loops actually lack this syntax, so for in tend to get used a lot.

-1 from string import ascii_lowercase as ascii
+1from string import ascii_lowercase as ascii

 2

-3 for c in ascii:
+3for c in ascii:

 4 print(c)